dev-Jeenie/movie-app/README.md

 React JS Fundamentals Course (2021 Update!)

-Why doesn't it worked?
+Why doesn't it work?
 I have no idea.
 Well.... the terminal said trying to type git push --set-upstream origin main, so I did.....
 I hope it works. --NOPE!